JvanKatwijk/qt-dab/README.md

-The basis steps for generating an executable are straightforward, It is strongly advised to use qmake/make for the compilation process, the **qt-dab-6.X.pro** file contains (much) more configuration options than the **CMakeLists.txt" file does.
+The basis steps for generating an executable are straightforward, It is strongly advised to use qmake/make for the compilation process, the **qt-dab-6.X.pro** file contains (much) more configuration options than the **CMakeLists.txt** file does.

 Note that the scheme presented below applied to "bullseye" on the RPI, i.e. a Linux variant.
-While for Debian derived distributions (e.g. Ubuntu) this scheme probably works more or less directly, for other distributions names of the library packahes may be different.
+While for Debian derived distributions (e.g. Ubuntu) this scheme probably works more or less directly, For other distributions names of the library packahes may be different.
 Note that in all cases, the development versions are required.